fbpx

 Paid bills or proof of residency

-Showing lenders you are responsible with bills and residency (e.g. not moving often) can also tip the scales in your favour.
+Showing lenders you are responsible with bills and residency (e.g. not moving often) can also tip the scales in your favour, as these point to a more stable situation and more stable finances as a result.

 My repayment calculator says I can afford to pay X amount per week.
 Is this my borrowing power?